Home » Education » Helpful Places for Military Spouses for Their Education

 MYCAA

 MYCAA (My Career Advancement Account) is a program offering $4,000 to military spouses to further their education.
-There are certain qualifications to receive the money such as your service member’s rank, and what you want to go to school for.
-This program is one of the best ways that military spouses can get money for college, and you should take the time to see if you qualify for it.
+There are certain qualifications to receive the money, such as your service member’s rank and what you want to go to school for.
+This program is one of the best ways for military spouses to access financial aid for college, and it’s worth taking the time to determine if you qualify.

 College and University Websites

 You can also find out information about military spouse educational options on college and university websites.
-They might share a bit about how the college will want to work with you and what they can offer you as a military spouse.
-This can help you prepare for your education or even help you decide on where you want to go to school.
+They might share a bit about how the college would like to work with you and what they can offer as a military spouse.
+This can help you prepare for your education or even assist you in deciding where you want to attend school.

-As military spouse education is so important, we will hopefully see more organizations and websites being created to help military spouses go back to school.
-If a military spouse can work on their education, they can help achieve their own goals, even while their spouse is serving in the military.
-This can help their family out in many ways, especially once their service member ends their military career and they become a civilian family.
+As military spouse education is so important, we can hopefully see more organizations and websites being created to help military spouses return to school.
+If a military spouse pursues their education, they can help achieve their own goals, even while their spouse is serving in the military.
+This can help their family in many ways, especially once their service member completes their military career and becomes a civilian.

 RELATED: